projectcalico/calico/master/getting-started/kubernetes/installation/hosted/hosted.md

 kubectl apply -f calico.yaml
 ```

-> **NOTE**
+> **Note**: Make sure you configure the provided ConfigMap with the
->
+> location of your etcd cluster before running the above command.
-> Make sure you configure the provided ConfigMap with the location of your etcd cluster before running the above command.
+{: .alert .alert-info}

 ## Configuration Options